 Each year, City staff prepare annual operating and capital budgets, and an updated five-year financial plan, for City Council's consideration to be approved by December.
-On December 12, 2023, Council approved the 2024 Operating and Capital Budget.
+On December 12, 2023, Council will receive the 2024 Draft Operating and Capital Budget for approval.